CoppeliaRobotics/lua/matrix.md

  1 0
 ```

-The `:slice` mathod can also create a matrix which is bigger than the original:
+The [`:slice`](#matrixslicefromrowfromcoltorowtocol) method can also create a matrix which is bigger than the original:

 ```
 > m:slice(1,1,3,5):print()